Jaguar E-Type

-The Jaguar E-Type, or the Jaguar XK-E for the North American market, is a British front mid-engined sports car that was manufactured by Jaguar Cars Ltd from 1961 to 1974.
+The Jaguar E-Type, or the Jaguar XK-E for the North American market, is a British front-engined sports car that was manufactured by Jaguar Cars Ltd from 1961 to 1974.
 Its sleek appearance, advanced technologies, high performance, and competitive pricing established it as an icon.
 The E-Type's claimed 150 mph top speed, sub-7-second 0 to 60 mph (97 km/h) acceleration, largely unitary body construction, front and rear independent suspension with disc brakes, mounted inboard at the rear, and rack-and-pinion steering spurred industry-wide changes.

 The E-Type was based on Jaguar's D-Type racing car, which had won the 24 Hours of Le Mans for three consecutive years beginning in 1955.

 The E-Type employed what was, for the early 1960s, a novel design principle, with a front subframe carrying the engine, front suspension and front bodywork bolted directly to the body tub.
 No ladder frame chassis, as was common at the time, was needed and as such the first cars weighed only 1315 kg.

-It is rumored that, on its debut on 15 March 1961, Enzo Ferrari called it "the most beautiful car ever made", but this statement is not fully confirmed.
+It is rumored that, at its debut on 15 March 1961, Enzo Ferrari called it "the most beautiful car ever made", but this statement has not been fully confirmed.
 In 2004, Sports Car International magazine placed the E-Type at number one on their list of Top Sports Cars of the 1960s.
 In March 2008, the Jaguar E-Type ranked first in The Daily Telegraphs online list of the world's "100 most beautiful cars" of all time.